 I already took the training.
 Can I get a new placard?

 Part of being an ally is staying connected with the LGBTQ+ community and challenging yourself to learn and grow.
 We only give out our Safe Zone Ally placards to those who have completed both Phase One and Phase Two as a way to identify those committed to supporting the LGBTQ+ community at UNI.
-If you took the training in the 2016-2017 academic year, we encourage you to take Phase Two.
-If you took the training prior to Fall 2016, we ask that you take both Phase One and Two to get recertified.
+If you took the training prior to Spring 2017, we encourage you to take both Phase One and Two to get recertified.
 We encourage our Safe Zone Allies to consider retaking the training at least every other year to stay connected and informed.